 It all sounds great but how much does it cost?

-We can't speak for other recruitment CRM providers, but RecruitmentWorx offers CV parsing as standard (that's no extra charge!) for both annual and monthly subscriptions.
+We can't speak for other recruitment CRM providers, but RecruitmentWorx offers CV parsing as standard (that's no extra charge!).

 So benefit today by removing the need to re-type candidate information without the additional cost.